 Self-Hosting Pounce

 Production deployment guide for self-hosted Pounce instances.
-System requirements, install steps, SSL, backups, and security.
+System requirements, install steps, Docker, SSL, backups, and security.

 System Requirements